PIM-malloc: A Fast and Scalable Dynamic Memory Allocator for Processing-In-Memory (PIM) Architectures: : A Fast and Scalable Dynamic Memory Allocator for PIM

 \textbf{Software interface.} \pimmallocSW provides UPMEM-PIM compatible APIs that enable PIM programmers to initialize and manage heap memory (\tab{tab:api}).
 Before running a PIM program, \pimmallocSW requires initialization, which involves several key steps.
-First, it resets metadata within both the thread caches and the buddy allocator to ensure a clean and consistent state for memory management.
+First, it resets the metadata of the allocator to ensure a clean and consistent state for memory management.
 Additionally, the initialization process pre-populates the thread caches with free memory blocks (a single 4 KB block for each linked list within the thread cache), allowing immediate memory allocation when requested.
 This proactive strategy reduces initial allocation latency and improves system responsiveness.
 Since initialization is a one-time operation, a designated thread (i.e., the thread with the thread ID of `0') handles this process.
 After initialization, each thread can independently use \texttt{pimMalloc()} and \texttt{pimFree()}.

 \textbf{Workflow.} \fig{fig:pim_malloc_sw_workflow} illustrates the workflow of \pimmallocSW during a \texttt{pimMalloc()} operation.
 For simplicity, the explanation of the \texttt{pimFree()} operation is omitted, as it follows a similar logic.
 The workflow of \pimmallocSW can be divided into three key scenarios as follows: